JLF Songs | Hymns | Barbershop

 Some of those songs were from very old recordings of the Stereophonics, a quartet with yours-truly on bass and a great lead named Ted Hicks – Ted was already a man (and one hell of a man) while the rest of us were still kids, and he had a great voice – both lead and baritone.
 Other members who sang in that quartet for years (but not for the full duration) were Bill Norris (tenor), Wilson Pritchett (baritone), Bob Disney (baritone), Joe Pollio (Lead), and Clyde Taber (tenor).
 Joe and Clyde are in the last quartet picture with Ted & myself.
 For the recordings included here, Ted and I were in an earlier quartet combination, with Bill Norris and Bob Disney, before Joe and Clyde sang in the quartet; ironically, we went further in competition with Joe and Clyde but we never got around to making new recordings.

-SONGS SUNG BY JAMES L FARREL
+SONGS SUNG BY JAMES L FARRELL

 Maria from West Side Story